charbeltabet/shopify-image-repository/README.md

 - **GrantedAccesses** who belong to other **users** and assigned by the image's owner for:
   - keeping track of what **ProtectedActions** can a user who doesn't own an **image** perform on it.

-An OpenApi interface that allows to consume and visualize the RESTful web service is available at: https://shopify-image-repository.herokuapp.com/

 ## Table of Contents

 - [Installation](#installation)